 “Say,” chimed in the parrot.

 “You look different.
 You cut your hair.
-Why are you wearing a uniform?
+You’re wearing a uniform!
 Where’s Ray?”

 “She says she’s hoping you could help.”

 “Nidou jau hungtiu aa?”
 Wingyee asked Cornelius, approaching him and fanning her face.
 “Tai mun laa.”

 “We’re looking for the fan.
 Couldn’t live in a place without windows myself,” he said.

 Since there was no place to sit down except on the futon, Wingyee sat at the head and invited the two to join her on the bed.
 She unbuttoned the upper half of her uniform and wiped away the perspiration between and under her breasts, and her forehead, with a handkerchief.
 “Soeng tung Ray haimaai jatzi hai geisi?” she asked Malmquist.